elte-nlp/elte-nlp-course/lecture_source/nlp_24-vae-visual-vlm.md

 ## VQ-VAE distributions and loss

-As the VQ-VAE decoder is deterministic and the prior is uniform, the
+As the VQ-VAE encoder is deterministic and the prior is uniform, the
 $\mathbb {KL}(q(\mathbf z| \mathbf x)\Vert p(\mathbf z))$ similarity loss is constant and can be ignored.
 Quantization is non-differentiable, so only the so-called __straight-through estimator__ can be used, in which the gradient from